COVID: UK variant spreading rapidly in Germany | DW | 17.02.2021

 Germany recently increased funding for laboratories doing sequencing work, in order to get a clearer picture of the spread of coronavirus variants in the country.

-The entire nation is currently under a months-long lockdown which has seen non-essential businesses closed and private meetings limited to two households.
+Current lockdown measures have seen non-essential businesses closed and private meetings limited to two households.
 The measures have substantially reduced the rate of infection, but Chancellor Angela Merkel and other government officials have said it is still too early to ease restrictions.

-Officials fear that despite a reduction in the number of new cases, the highly infectious mutations could cause another surge in infections.
+Germany has introduced hefty border restrictions targeting over a dozen countries and regions where the virus is believed to be widespread.
+The regions include the neighboring Czech Republic and Austria's Tyrol.

+The British mutation is estimated to be at least 35% more contagious than the novel coronavirus.